cleancloud-io/cleancloud/docs/confidence.md

 Confidence represents **how safe it is to review a resource as potentially abandoned** — not how much money it might save, and not a recommendation to delete anything.

+## Why Confidence Exists

+Cloud waste detection is inherently ambiguous.
+A detached disk might be orphaned — or it might be waiting for a scheduled reattachment.
+An untagged resource might be waste — or it might predate the tagging policy.

+Confidence levels allow CleanCloud to surface candidates without overstepping.
+Rather than binary "waste / not waste" judgements, CleanCloud assigns a confidence that reflects the strength of observable evidence, so teams can decide what to act on — and when.

 ## What Confidence Means

 Confidence answers one question only: